matsengrp/olmsted/README.md

 To run on your own data instead of the example data, you need to point Docker to your data.
 To access files on your machine from within the Docker container, or to persist output beyond the container, you must [use volumes by specifying -v](http://erick.matsen.org/2018/04/19/docker.html#making-a-directory-available-inside-of-a-container).

-For example, if you wanted to use the example data in this repo, that would look like this:
+If the repository has already been cloned, and you're using docker, you can use this command on an example dataset found in the repo.
 ```
-git clone https://github.com/matsengrp/olmsted.git && cd olmsted/example_data/build_data
+cd olmsted/example_data/build_data
 docker run -p 8080:3999 -v $(pwd):/data quay.io/matsengrp/olmsted npm start localData /data
 ```